Generic name: propylthiouracil [ PRO-pil-THYE-oh-URE-a-sil ]

 Propylthiouracil is usually taken 3 times per day.

-You will need frequent blood tests to check your thyroid function.
+You will need frequent blood tests to check your thyroid.

 Store at room temperature away from moisture and heat.